Avengers (comics): 1970s

 The team encountered new characters such as Arkon in issue #75 (April 1970) and Red Wolf in #80 (Sept.
 1970).
-The team's adventures increased in scope as the team crossed into an alternate dimension and battled the Squadron Supreme, and fought in the Kree-Skrull War, an epic battle between the alien Kree and Skrull races and guest-starred the Kree hero, Captain Marvel.
-The Avengers briefly disband when Skrulls impersonating Captain America, Thor, and Iron Man used their authority as founders of the team and disbanded it.
+The team's adventures increased in scope as the team crossed into an alternate dimension and battled the Squadron Supreme.
+In a nine-part storyline, beginning in issue #89 (June 1971), the group fought in the Kree–Skrull War, an epic battle between the alien Kree and Skrull races guest-starring the Kree hero, Captain Marvel.
+The Avengers briefly disbanded when Skrulls impersonating Captain America, Thor, and Iron Man used their authority as founders of the team and disbanded it.
 The true founding Avengers, minus the Wasp, reformed the team in response after complaints from Jarvis.

 Mantis joined the team along with the reformed Swordsman.
-"The Avengers-Defenders Clash" storyline crossed over between the two team titles.
-"The Celestial Madonna" arc linked Mantis' origins to the very beginnings of the Kree-Skrull conflict in a time-spanning adventure involving Kang the Conqueror, and Immortus, who were past and future versions of each other.
-Mantis was revealed to be the Celestial Madonna, who was destined to give birth to a being that would save the universe.
-It was revealed that the Vision's body had only been appropriated, and not created by Ultron, and that it had belonged to the 1940s Human Torch.
-With his origins clear to him, the Vision proposed to the Scarlet Witch.
+"The Avengers-Defenders Clash" storyline crossed over with issues of another Marvel superhero team, The Defenders.
+"The Celestial Madonna" arc linked Mantis' origins to the very beginnings of the Kree-Skrull conflict in a time-spanning adventure involving Kang the Conqueror and Immortus, who were past and future versions of each other.
+Mantis was revealed to be the Celestial Madonna, destined to give birth to a being that would save the universe.
+It was revealed that the Vision's body had only been appropriated, and not created by Ultron, and that it had belonged to the original Human Torch, who had been an android created by Professor Horton.
+With his origins clear to him and a new feeling of rootedness, the Vision proposed to the Scarlet Witch.
 The "Celestial Madonna" saga ended with their wedding, presided over by Immortus.
-The Beast and Moondragon joined the team soon after.
+Beast and Moondragon joined the team soon after.
 A seven-part story featured the Squadron Supreme and the Serpent Crown.